joseabrantesjr/Stopwatch/README.md

 ## Note

-This project was created for personal use by Jose Calazans Abrantes Junior, but can be used by anyone.
+This project was created for personal use by Jose Calazans Abrantes Junior, but can be used by anyone